-Roasted Beet Salad with feta comes together by roasting the beets until tender, then layering them with greens, feta, something crunchy, and a quick tangy vinaigrette.
-Serve warm or chilled — it’s simple, flexible, and zero-stress.
+Roasted beet salad with feta comes together by roasting the beets until tender, then layering them with greens, feta, something crunchy, and a quick tangy vinaigrette.
+Serve warm or chilled—it’s simple, flexible, and easy enough for weeknights or holidays.

 Let's get started!